RetherSzu/RetherSzu.github.io/_posts/2023-02-09-htb-you-know-0xdiablos.md

 Temporary breakpoint 1, 0x080492c0 in main ()
 ```

-To get eip offset you need to
+To obtain the eip offset, you must create a pattern to determinate where buffer overflow start.

 ```bash
 gdb-peda$ pattern create 200 input.txt